jsankovitch/LM3000/README.md

 *	src - arduino code for this project
 *	models - svg and stl files for the enclosure
-*	diagrams - circuit diagrams for the electronics
+*	docs - circuit diagrams, documentation, etc.

 ##README Contents: